HealthengineAU/booking-webhooks/README.md

 _Note:_ When making the confirmation request, you must set the Accept header to application/json.
 The response has the format: `{"success": true}`.

-## Whitelist IP
+## Whitelist IPs
-To secure your endpoint it is suggested to whitelist HealthEngines IP address being:
+To secure your endpoint it is suggested to whitelist HealthEngine's IP addresses being:

 - 13.55.48.1
 - 52.62.53.70